dolphindb/api-java/README.md

 ### 5. Upload a data object

-When some data in Java needs to be used frequently by the server, it is certainly not a good practice to upload it once per call.
+When some data in Java needs to be used frequently by the server, it is not recommended to upload it once per call.
 At this time, you can use the upload method to upload the data to the server and assign it to a variable.
 This variable can be reused on the server side.

 We can upload the binary data object to the DolphinDB server and assign it to a variable for future use.
 Variable names can use three types of characters: letters, numbers, or underscores.
 The first character must be a letter.